InsightSoftwareConsortium/ITK/Modules/Remote/README.md

 #       Code style enforced by clang-format on 2020-02-19, and clang-tidy modernizations completed.
 #       On 2020-02-15 manual evaluation of code coverage for running the supplied test resulted in 77% code coverage
 #       Tests manually confirmed to pass for Windows VS 19, Mac 10.14, and Ubuntu Linux gcc 7 compilers
-#       CI integration is not yet working as of 2020-02-19, so level 4 compliance not yet achived.
+#       CI integration is not yet working as of 2020-02-19, so level 4 compliance not yet achieved.

 itk_fetch_module(MyFavRemoteModule
   "The best image processing algorithm in ITK.
 From Insight Journal article with handle: https://hdl.handle.net/1234/567"